SRIDHARANC2002/Cloud-Novax/README.md

 # Insurance Model

-The system uses three key insurance concepts.
+It is based on three main insurance concepts.

 ## 1. Parametric Insurance

-Claims are triggered automatically when measurable conditions occur.
+First of all, Parametric Insurance uses measurable events (e.g. rainfall exceeding 80 mm) as a trigger for automatic payout without the need for manual claim filing.

 Example: